panglesd/slipshow/docs/tutorial.rst

 .. note::

-   The speaker view is disabled in the slipshow previews embedded in this tutorial.
+   The speaker view is disabled in the Slipshow previews embedded in this tutorial.

 The syntax used
 ~~~~~~~~~~~~~~~~

 Slipshow uses an extension of Markdown for its main syntax.
-So, having already seen Markdown is a good start when using slipshow.
+So, having already seen Markdown is a good start when using Slipshow.
 Fortunately, Markdown is very simple!
 And is already widely used.
 I'll link to some great resources to learn Markdown, but you can also follow along this tutorial first and come back to them later.

 The `Learn Markdown in 60 seconds <https://commonmark.org/help/>`_ is from CommonMark, the organization that proposed a well-defined specification for Markdown.
 They also have a 10-minute tutorial to learn but also train!

-The slipshow markup is defined in :doc:`slipshow-syntax`.
+The Slipshow markup is defined in :doc:`slipshow-syntax`.
 In this tutorial, let's only focus on the syntax used in the example.

 Pauses
 """"""